hongkongkiwi/docker-shadowsocks-libev/README.md

 http://192.168.x.x:1090 would show you what's running INSIDE the container on port 1080.`

-* `-p 1080` - the port(s)
+* `-p 1080:1080` or `-p 8080:8080` - the port(s)
 * `-v /config/ss_config.json` - location of configuration file
+* `-e SS_MODE` for setting whether we are running as a server or client.
+Set to either "server" or "client"
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
 * `-e TZ` for setting timezone information, eg Europe/London

-It is based on a minimal alpine linux build, for shell access whilst the container is running do `docker exec -it "shadowsocks-libev-client" /bin/bash`.
+It is based on a minimal alpine linux build, for shell access whilst the container is running do `docker exec -it "shadowsocks-libev-client" /bin/bash` or `docker exec -it "shadowsocks-libev-server" /bin/bash`.

 ### User / Group Identifiers